Publishing to coincide with VJ Day on 10th August 2020.

 Publication Date: 10th August 2020

-It will be available to order via our website.
+It is available to order via our online shop.